Hi, I’m vin!

 • 2023

-In 2023, I dedicated several months to learning about permaculture and improving my Spanish skills while working on two farms – Finca Sin Fronteras (No Borders Farm) in Colombia, and Igloo Kokolo in Mexico.
+In 2023, I therefore dedicated several months to learning about permaculture and improving my Spanish skills while working on two farms – Finca Sin Fronteras (No Borders Farm) in Colombia, and Igloo Kokolo in Mexico.

 • 2023 – 2025